quanly01/better-together/README.md

 # better-together
-It always better when we are together
+It's always better when we are together